whatisthejava/versioning-with-external-aliases/Readme.md

 if it doesnt the latest will redirect to the latest version as defined in the Startup

 ## Explanation of versioning in Model
-The v5 ProcessSchema is now responsible for versioning back to the v4.
+The v6 ProcessSchema is now responsible for versioning back to the v5.
-To do this we implement the following methods in the ProcessSchema.
+To do this we implement the following methods in the Actor.

 ````

-        public ProcessSchema(string potentialSchema)
+         public Actor(string potentialSchema)
         {
-            var schema = JsonConvert.DeserializeObject<ProcessSchema>(potentialSchema);
+            var schema = JsonConvert.DeserializeObject<Actor>(potentialSchema);
             if (schema.Version == this.Version)
             {
-                this.Id = schema.Id;
-                this.Title = schema.Title;
-                this.Owner = schema.Owner;
-                this.Purpose = schema.Purpose;
+                this.ActorName = schema.ActorName;
-                this.ActorCollection = schema.ActorCollection;
+                this.Role = schema.Role;
             }
             else
             {
                 var previousSchema = ToPreviousVersion(potentialSchema);
-                this.Id = previousSchema.Id;
-                this.Title = previousSchema.Title;
-                this.Owner = previousSchema.Owner;
-                this.Purpose = previousSchema.Purpose;
-                this.ActorCollection = previousSchema.Actors.Select(x => new Actor(x.ToString())).ToList<Actor>();
+                this.ActorName = new ActorName() { FirstName = previousSchema.Name } ;
+                this.Role = "Default Role Added to v6";
             }
-            this.ActorCollection = this.ActorCollection != null ? this.ActorCollection : schema.ActorCollection;

             this.Version = schema.Version;
         }

-	/// <summary>
-	/// Using external aliases i can convert this object into the previous verison
-	/// </summary>
-	/// <returns></returns>
-        public v4Schemas.Schemas.ProcessSchema ToPreviousVersion(string schema)
+        public v5Schemas.Schemas.Actor ToPreviousVersion(string schema)
         {
-            return new v4Schemas.Schemas.ProcessSchema(schema);
+            return new v5Schemas.Schemas.Actor(schema);
         }

 ````
-This code allows a v4 schema to accept a v1 or v2 or v3 or v4 schema string and it will return a v5 object.
+This code allows a v6 schema to accept a v1, v2, v3, v4 or v5 schema string and it will return a v6 object.
-This allows us to convert a v3 ProcessSchema into a v5 ProcessSchema
+This allows us to convert a v5 ProcessSchema into a v6 ProcessSchema